Sermon: Is God a Magician?

 II Corinthians 12:7-10 And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
 Concerning this thing I pleaded with the Lord three times that it might depart from me.
 And He said to me, "My grace is sufficient for you, for My strength is made perfect in weakness."
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ's sake.
 For when I am weak, then I am strong.

 Paul asked for a miraculous deliverance and God said, "No." Now Paul had faith, he was living right, he understood the request.
 There was no presumptuousness in his asking.
 But it was not God's will!
 Because from God's perspective there were overriding reasons not to grant the request.
-It was not needed to witness to the truth; Paul's development, salvation, and humble reliance on Christ, because of his infirmity, were exceedingly more important.
+It was not needed to witness to the truth.
+Paul's development, salvation, and humble reliance on Christ, because of his infirmity, were exceedingly more important.

 Will God grant a miraculous healing to Paul?
 Yes, He will.
 But it will come in the resurrection.
-And that will be far more miraculous than just taking the thorn out of his flesh temporarily until he dies.
+And that will be far more miraculous than just taking the thorn out of his flesh temporarily until he died.

 The working of God's power to perform a miracle ultimately depends upon God's sovereignty.
 He invites us to pray, to believe in Him, to trust Him for His decision.
 And then the method of response must be left in His hands.
 When we do this, brethren, we are learning to live under His government.

 Are miracles God's normal way of working?
 The answer is, absolutely, No. His normal way of working is through natural law.
-If God was constantly intervening in the natural order of things it would completely disturb the balance of nature.
+If God was constantly intervening in the natural order of things, it would completely disturb the balance of nature.
 For instance, God shows that one of the blessings of life He gives is rain.
 Now God does make it rain according to natural law.
 But if God kept intervening all the time, it would rain so often that floods would result.

 Another result that would occur if God was constantly intervening by way of miracles, because His children were asking for them, is that they would become irresponsible, spoiled children.
 The normal course of the creation is that whatever a man sows, that shall he reap.
 This is the path that God puts us on to true spiritual responsibility.